oz1m/PC/Dictionary.md

 - co: XOR relationship between nouns

-- ne: A ne B -> A inside B
+- be: A be B -> A inside B

 - du: A du B -> A is part of B